 105 wins, +196 run differential

 Someone was going to have to play the supporting role in one of the biggest sports stories ever -- the Red Sox winning their first World Series since 1918 -- but it’s a shame it had to be this Cardinals team.
 This was the famous MV3 team, with Albert Pujols, Jim Edmonds and Scott Rolen all putting up MVP-caliber seasons, and they were joined by Larry Walker in an August trade.
 After a fantastic seven-game NLCS against the Astros, they came into Fenway Park trying to stand in the way of history … and were promptly swept right out of the Series.
 By the end, this great team was watching as Red Sox fans celebrated their title on the Cardinals’ home field.
-Ironically, a Cardinals team that won 22 fewer games would end up winning that World Series two years later.
+Ironically, a Cardinals team that won 22 fewer games would end up winning the World Series two years later.

 2001 Seattle Mariners

 116 wins, +300 run differential

-Still the team that has won more regular season games than any in American League history, the Mariners were a glorious juggernaut, one that had waved goodbye to Alex Rodriguez the year before and responded with 116 wins.
+Still the team that has won more regular season games than any other in American League history, the Mariners were a glorious juggernaut, one that had waved goodbye to Alex Rodriguez the year before and responded with 116 wins.
 Of course, bringing in Ichiro Suzuki, who hit .350, helped as well, though never forget that Bret Boone had 37 homers and 141 (!)
 RBIs that year.
 But they were wobbly in the AL Division Series, only edging the Indians, 3-2, and then ran into a buzzsaw in the Yankees, who knocked them out in five games.
-(The Mariners also had started to come down with injuries. )The Mariners, of course, haven’t returned to the playoffs since, which might be the worst part of all of this.
+(The Mariners also had started to deal with injuries. )The Mariners, of course, haven’t returned to the playoffs since.

 1969 Baltimore Orioles